 Welcome to Caleb's Caring Bridge website!
 We will be using this site to keep family and friends updated in one place.
 Updated as of July 2019.

-The doctors at Nationwide ran a battery of tests to try to determine if Caleb's sicknesses were caused by a naturally low neutrophil count or if his low count was due to the amount of viruses he had at one time (viral suppression).
-Unfortunately, after a few months of numerous hospital visits, and doctors examining test results, it has been determined that Caleb likely has a lifelong condition called cyclical neutropenia.
-"Cyclical" means that the neutrophil count peaks and then tanks to around 0 in an ongoing pattern for no clear reason.
-Unfortunately, Caleb will not grow out of this disease, and will have to receive bone marrow shots to treat his low immunity for the rest of his life.
-Doctors have told Kristin and Kevin that cyclical neutropenia on its own without the presence of cancer is very rare (about 1 in a million) but Caleb's case is even more rare (about 1 in 10 million) so they have actually called it "Caleb's Syndrome ." because it is likely due to a genetic mutation they have never seen before.
+The doctors at Nationwide ran a battery of tests to try to determine if Caleb's sicknesses were caused by a naturally low neutrophil count (neutropenia) or if his low count was due to the amount of viruses he had at one time (viral suppression).
+Unfortunately, after a few months of numerous hospital visits, and doctors examining test results, it was determined that Caleb has a lifelong condition called neutropenia.
+This is not something that anyone grows out of, and in the simplest terms (without any other immunological problems) normally requires bone marrow shots for the rest of the person's life.
+Doctors have told Kristin and Kevin that neutropenia on its own without the presence of cancer is very rare (about 1 in 10 million).... and yet there's more.
+Caleb is actually much more rare than that.

 Caleb has to go to the hospital anytime he runs a fever and has a low neutrophil count, as his immune system is just too weak to fight off any infection or virus he may contract.
 Kristin had to step away from work, as it was too risky to keep both Caleb, and his big brother Colten in childcare any longer.
 However, through it all Caleb has shown tremendous strength, too, bouncing back quickly after being poked and prodded for days on end.

 We thank you all from the bottom of our hearts for your support, words of hope and encouragement over this very long, but very incredible, journey.
 You are truly God's angels on Earth to us.
 God Bless.